Docker Compose Recommended

 Installation Steps

-2. Configure Environment Variables: The docker-compose.prod.yml file relies on environment variables defined in a .env file.
-Copy the example environment file and then edit it to configure your settings:
+2. Configure Environment Variables: The docker-compose.yml file relies on environment variables defined in a .env file.
+Open the downloaded .env file in a text editor and update the variables to customize your setup.
+It's crucial to configure these variables correctly for the application to function as expected.

-• -d: Runs the containers in detached mode (in the background).
+• docker compose up -d: Starts the services defined in the docker-compose.yml file in detached mode (in the background).

 Services Overview